yfaway/openhab-rules/README.md

 * Motion sensors states
 * Music stream control: play a stream over 1 or multiple chrome casts; pause, play and control volume.
 * Camera snapshot viewer.

-## Indoor Temperature/Humidity
-* Send alert when indoor temperature or humidity value is outside the allowed ranges.
-* Send alert when the kitchen temperature sensor is a certain degree above the thermostat settings.
-This might indicate an oven remains on.

 ## Light/Fan Control
 * Global switch on HabUI to turn on/off individual or all controlled lights/fans.